Best Of15 min read

 Pros:

-• Solid uptime guarantee that's actually backed up in practice
+• Real uptime guarantee that's actually enforced

 • Unlimited storage on the Unlimited plan